ufc-great/mpos/README.md

 # MpOS Framework

-Here you will find the source code of MpOS Framework (Android and Windows Phone versions)
+Here you will find the source code and tutorials of MpOS Framework (Android and Windows Phone versions)

 ## 1. Demo how to the BenchImage work with MpOS framework.